Texture Packing: Auto, Fixed, and Ordered Grid Atlas Optimization

 Section titled “Best Practices for Texture Packing”General Recommendations

-Section titled “General Recommendations”- Prioritize Auto Pack for the best memory savings.
+Section titled “General Recommendations”- Prioritize Auto Pack for best memory savings.

 Troubleshooting